London Science School Day Trips

-Explore the Aviation Experience with this interactive one-hour guided tour.
+Explore the Aviation Experience with this self-guided tour of the exhibition.
 Learn about different aspects of the aviation industry, including what happens to aircraft on the ground, the roles and responsibilities of cabin crew and the advances in aircraft technology.
 Then discover the science behind flight and examine a real Rolls-Royce jet engine.
-This session is accompanied by a range of props and equipment to help make full use of the exhibition.

-To further your students’ experience, you can also add a flight simulation experience and get to choose from a selection of additional one-hour workshops covering a range of topics:
+To further your students’ experience, you can also add a flight simulation experience.

 The Science Gallery is part of a mission by King’s College London to connect art, science and health to drive innovation and creative thinking in the heart of the city.
 The free-to-visit space is at London Bridge, and three seasons will each focus on a theme through exhibitions, events, performances, live experiments, open discussions and festivals.
 All will have scientific engagement at their core and the programming draws on and reflects a broad range of expertise in health and wellbeing.